pgmoneta/pgmoneta/doc/man/pgmoneta.conf.5.rst

 network_max_rate
   The number of bytes of tokens added every one second to limit the netowrk backup rate.
 Use 0 to disable, -1 means use the global settting.
 Default is -1

-manifest
-  The hash algoritm  for the manifest.
-Valid options: crc32c, sha224, sha256, sha384 and sha512.
-Default is sha256

 tls_cert_file
   Certificate file for TLS.
 This file must be owned by either the user running pgmoneta or root.